What is Underpainting in Oil Painting?

-Underpainting: Why You Need to Do It
+Underpainting with Oils: Why You Need to Do It

 Underpainting and Finished Worked, Evening Flight by Jan Blencowe

-- A blue toned underpainting can make a painting feel cold, even if something is red-like a barn in wintertime against a white, snowy backdrop.
+- A blue-toned underpainting can make a painting feel cold, even if something is red like a barn in wintertime against a white, snowy backdrop.

-This type of painting has the entire canvas covered in a single transparent color.
-This layer will create backlighting shadows that will tone the entire painting and provide contrast for complimentary colors.
+This type of underpainting covers the entire canvas in a single transparent color.
+The layer creates backlighting shadows that will tone the entire painting and provide contrast for complimentary colors.

 (In this underpainting, values are added and the designs for the painting are being mapped out)

 Side Note: You can also color in your areas with different local colors instead of leaving the canvas blank.
-This type of color blocking can make the composition seem a bit more edgy or dramatic even when you paint over it with complimentary colors later on.
+This type of color blocking can make the composition seem a bit edgier or dramatic even when you paint over it with complementary colors later on.
 It will also take away that blank white canvas space.